-Despite these challenging times, the Group is satisfied with the current period's performance.
-The Group's Profit Before Interest and Taxation of RM128.90 million did not differ much from the RM127.87 million recorded in the previous period.
-This is due to improved gross profit margins due to favorable selling margins at destination markets as a result of the sharp increases in prices which resulted in increased immediate delivery contracts.
+The Group is pleased with its performance during these challenging times.
+The Group's Profit Before Interest and Taxation ("PBIT") of RM127.87 million was up 101% compared to the RM63.58 million of the previous year's corresponding period.
+The positive growth was particularly attributed from the improved operating margin due to favorable selling margins at destination markets because of sharp increases in prices resulting in increased immediate delivery contracts.
 The higher margins and prices are thus less susceptible to price negotiations with the customers.